larien/aprenda-go-com-testes/criando-uma-aplicacao/websockets/websockets.md

 })
 ```

-* As discussed we create a spy `Game` and pass it into `mustMakePlayerServer` \(be sure to update the helper to support this\).
+* As discussed we create a spy `Jogo` and pass it into `deveFazerServidorJogador` \(be sure para update the helper para support this\).
 * We then send the web socket mensagens for a partida.
 * Finally we assert that the partida is started and finished with what we expect.

-## Try to run the test
+## Try para run the test

-You'll have a number of compilation errors around `mustMakePlayerServer` in other tests.
+You'll have a number of compilation errors around `deveFazerServidorJogador` in other tests.
 Introduce an unexported variable `dummyGame` and use it through all the tests that aren't compiling

 ```go
 var (